Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

+on~$W$, where~$(\nabla^W)^*$ denotes the adjoint of~$\nabla^W$ with respect to the standard metric.
+These connections are given by

-on~$W$.
-As in~\cite[Prop~2.1]{BChTorus}, the vertical tangent bundle~$T(E/\Hh)$ of~$E\to\Hh$ together with its natural connection is just the pullback of~$(W,{}^0\nabla)$.
-In particular the integral of the form~$\hat A(T(E/\Hh))$ over the fibres in~\eqref{eq:dEta} vanishes.
+As in~\cite[Prop~2.1]{BChTorus}, the vertical tangent bundle~$T(E/\Hh)$ of~$E\to\Hh$ together with its natural connection is isomorphic to the pullback of~$(W,{}^0\nabla)$.
+In particular, the integral of the form~$\hat A(T(E/\Hh))$ over the fibres in~\eqref{eq:dEta} vanishes.

 Because~$W$ is trivial, there is an associated spinor bundle~$S=S^+\oplus S^-\to\Hh\times(0,\infty)$.
-Let~$\widetilde{GL}(2,\R)$ denote the double cover of~$GL(2,\R)$ that is nontrivial over both connected components, and let~$\widetilde{GL}(2,\Z)\subset\widetilde{GL}(2,\Z)$ denote the preimage of~$GL(2,\Z)$.
+Let~$\widetilde{GL}(2,\R)$ denote the double cover of~$GL(2,\R)$ that is nontrivial over both connected components, and let~$\widetilde{GL}(2,\Z)\subset\widetilde{GL}(2,\R)$ denote the preimage of~$GL(2,\Z)$.
 Then the induced action on~$\ft$ and~$W$ lifts to~$S$ in a way that is compatible with Clifford multiplication.
 Let~$\widetilde{SL}(2,\Z)$ denote the preimage of~$SL(2,\Z)$ in~$\widetilde{GL}(2,\Z)$, then elements of~$\widetilde{GL}(2,\Z)\setminus\widetilde{SL}(2,\Z)$ swap the bundles~$S^+$ and~$S^-$.
 Because the vertical tangent bundle is isomorphic to~$p^*W$, the bundle~$p^*S$ becomes a fibrewise spinor bundle on~$\ft$.
 Moreover, the kernel of the fibrewise Dirac operator consists of fibrewise parallel spinors.
 Therefore, the index bundle~$\ind(A_{T^2})$ in~\eqref{eq:dEta} is isomorphic to~$S$, and the $L^2$-unitary connection~$\tilde\nabla^u$ and the connection~${}^0\nabla$ induce the same connection on the index bundle.